TabbyML/tabby/README.md

 * You want to accelarate standard translation models for production usage, especially on CPUs.
 * You need to embed translation models in an existing application without adding large dependencies.
 * You need portable binaries that automatically dispatch the execution to the best instruction set.
+* Your application requires custom threading and memory usage control.

 However, you should probably **not** use this project when:

 * You want to train custom architectures not covered by this project.
+* You see no value in the key features listed at the top of this document.
 * Your only validation metric is the BLEU score.

 ### What are the known limitations?